Oh, if you ever wanted to make a macaron, you best hold on to your britches, because these Milk & Honey Macarons are so amazing.

 Now, you don’t have to have any special tools to make these Milk & Honey Macarons, not really.
 But one thing that’s a total must is the food scale.

 Yeah, I didn’t have one, either, until I started making macarons–then I found out that I really had to have one in order to get the cookies to work right.
-So I snagged this really simple, flat digital scale–it’s easy to use and I like it, so there’s that.
+So I snagged this really simple, flat digital scale (paid link)–it’s easy to use and I like it, so there’s that.

 If you’re digging these Milk & Honey Macarons, be sure to pin them so you can come back to them when you’ve got your food scale out and are ready to make some nibbles.